lanl-aea/waves/docs/tutorial_03_solverprep_waves.rst

 Each file in the ``abaqus_source_list`` is specified with its absolute path with ``pathlib`` and the ``abaqus_source_abspath`` variable constructed in the project configuration ``SConstruct`` file.
-After constructing the ``abaqus_source_list``, we must first convert each string (which represent the aboslute paths of each file in the list) to a `Python pathlib`_ object.
+After constructing the ``abaqus_source_list``, we must first convert each string (which represent the absolute paths of each file in the list) to a `Python pathlib`_ object.
 While not strictly neccessary for the :meth:`waves.builders.copy_substitute` method, the `Python pathlib`_ objects are used elsewhere in the `SConscript` file.

 Just as in the previous tutorials, we now need to extend the ``workflow`` list.
 Recall that we have already extended the workflow three times - once each for the Geometry, Partition, and Mesh processes.
-Note that the syntax in this case is different from before, as we now need to call the :meth:`waves.builders.copy_substitute` builder as a function from the ``waves`` module.
-This is required because we need to perform the ``copy_substitute`` task for each item in the ``abaqus_source_list``.
+Note that the syntax in this case is different from before, as we now need to call the :meth:`waves.builders.copy_substitute` method as a function from the ``waves`` module.

+Unlike the ``AbaqusJournal`` builder, the :meth:`waves.builders.copy_substitute` is not a builder, but a Python method which only requires the source file name(s).
+This is possible because the target file can be inferred from the copy operation and build directory.
+With this simplified method interface, it's also possible to pass a list of source files instead of defining a unique task for each item in the ``abaqus_source_list``.
+The :meth:`waves.builders.copy_substitute` method will construct the per-file tasks automatically and return the complete list of targets.

 In summary of the changes you just made to the ``tutorial_03_solverprep`` file, a ``diff`` against the ``SConscript`` file from :ref:`tutorial_partition_mesh_waves` is